dysinger/kh6e.org/content/test/next.md

 An Amateur Radio license exam session will be administered by Volunteer Examiners on Kaua`i about every three months.
-The date of the next study session and license exams will be Saturday, Sept 6, 2014.
+The date of the next study session and license exams will be Saturday, Nov 29, 2014.

 The test will be held in the KIUC meeting room.